Section 4. Recorders

 - Document the accomplishment of the check on FAA Form 7230-4, Facility Record of Operation.

-- Accidents: Retain the tapes, DATs, or DALRs in accordance with FAA Order JO 8020.16, Aircraft Accident and Incident Notification, Investigation and Reporting.
+- Accidents: Retain the voice recordings in accordance with FAA Order JO 8020.16, Air Traffic Organization Aircraft Accident and Incident Notification, Investigation, and Reporting.

-- Incidents: Retain the tapes, DATs, or DALRs in accordance with FAA Order JO 8020.16, Aircraft Accident and Incident Notification, Investigation, and Reporting; and FAA Order 1350.14, Records Management.
+- Incidents: Retain the voice recordings in accordance with FAA Order JO 8020.16, Air Traffic Organization Aircraft Accident and Incident Notification, Investigation, and Reporting; and FAA Order 1350.14, Records Management.

-- Hijacking: Retain all relevant tapes, DATs, or DALRs of hijackings from the time communication commences with the aircraft until communication has terminated.
-After 3 years, contact System Safety and Procedures for the release of the tapes, DATs, or DALRs.
-In every case, a release from System Safety and Procedures is required to return hijack tapes, DATs, or DALRs to service.
+- Hijacking: Retain all relevant voice recordings of hijackings from the time communication commences with the aircraft until communication has terminated.
+After 3 years, contact System Safety and Procedures for the release of the DALR or NVR audio files.
+In every case, a release from System Safety and Procedures is required to delete the hijack DALR or NVR audio files.

 - Tarmac Delay: When a facility is notified that an aircraft has or may have exceeded the “Three/Four-Hour Tarmac Rule,” retain voice recordings relevant to the event for 1 year.